Death of Julen Roselló: Uncertainties

-One of the biggest questions about the rescue in the well of Totalán is the origin of the ground plug that hindered access to Roselló.
+One of the biggest questions about the rescue in the well of Totalán is the origin of the ground plug that hindered access to Julen.
 Experts understand that this ground plug comes from the sides of the well and was dragged by his body during his fall, so it could be a landslide.
 Another theory is that, as it is an abandoned well, it is normal for the lateral walls to fall.
 Specialists say that it is understandable that the humidity, due to the effects of the rain, will wear away the walls and lose consistency, causing the sand or the surrounding earth to detach inside the pit.

-Nobody could explain, of the 300 people who worked in Roselló's rescue, how the plug of dirt was so compact.
+Nobody could explain, of the 300 people who worked in Julen's rescue, how the plug of dirt was so compact.
 A series of questions arose that the experts tried to answer.
 They say that it is unlikely that the plug was formed by the dirt dragged by his fall, given that the type of perforation is supposed to be clean, with no remains of sand or dirt.
 Another question is how quickly the plug has been compacted, assuring the experts that if it were dry sand, as it seemed to be, it would have taken weeks to form, and in this case it did in the first 24 hours.
 Even so, one of the certainties that exist is that from where the plug is to the bottom of the well there is a distance of 39 m.

 Legal consequences

-The High Court of Justice of Andalusia decided to open a lawsuit after a report of the Civil Guard, investigating the circumstances which led to the accident.
+The High Court of Justice of Andalusia opened an investigation into the circumstances leading up to Julen's death after a report of the Civil Guard.

-Independent of the rescue in the interior of the well, the Civil Guard began an investigation to reconstruct the facts, as happens in any other disappearance.
-A court in Málaga opened proceedings in the courtroom known as the Julen Case.
-The Ninth Court of Instruction of Málaga opened proceedings to know the exact circumstances in which Roselló fell on the well.
+Independent of the rescue in the interior of the well, the Civil Guard began an investigation into Julen's death.
+The Ninth Court of Instruction of Málaga opened proceedings to know the exact circumstances in which Julen fell on the well.
 The proceedings were initiated after an attestation made by the Civil Guard after taking the parents' declaration of the minor, the owner of the land and the person who dug the well in mid-December of the previous year.